2014 Chicago Bears season: Week 5: at Carolina Panthers

 In week five, the Bears, looking to go 3–0 on the road for the first time since 2006, visited the 2–2 Carolina Panthers, the Bears having led the all-time series 5–3, and also having won the most recent meeting in 2012 23–22.
 The Bears had been plagued by inconsistency during the season, for example in the passing attack, with Jay Cutler, playing in his first away game with Chicago against Carolina, completing 67.5 percent in the two home games with four touchdowns and four interceptions while posting an 84.7 rating.
 On the road, he had completed 63.9 percent of passes with six touchdowns and no interceptions, along with a 106.3 rating.
 In two games against the Panthers, Cutler had thrown a touchdown and two picks with a 69.5 passer rating.
 The Bears had to protect Cutler from a Panthers defense that recorded 60 sacks in 2013, and despite missing Greg Hardy, featured defending Defensive Player of the Year Luke Kuechly and Star Lotulelei.
 However, Panthers' cornerback Antoine Cason was struggling during the year, having allowed three touchdowns.
 Additionally, the Panthers' had allowed 75 points the last two games, compared to 21 in the first two weeks, and while allowing an average 201.7 passing yards in the first three games, the team permitted the Baltimore Ravens' Joe Flacco to throw for 327 passing yards in their last game.
 On the ground, the Bears had an advantage against the Panthers' 27th-ranked rushing defense, which allowed 140.8 rushing yards per game, 264 rushing yards two games prior against the Pittsburgh Steelers, and a total 391 rushing yards in the last two games.
 The Bears also had a chance to capitalize on the Panthers' worst-ranked red zone offenses and defenses, with Chicago boasting a second- and sixth-ranked red zone offense and defense, respectively.
 The Panthers were the -2.5 favorite for the game's betting line.
-The Bears' inactives were Sherrick McManis, Ahmad Dixon, Shea McClellin, Roberto Garza, Charles Leno Jr., and Jeremiah Ratliff, while Matt Slauson, D.J.
+The Bears' inactives were Sherrick McManis, Ahmad Dixon, Shea McClellin, Roberto Garza, Charles Leno, and Jeremiah Ratliff, while Matt Slauson, D.J.
 Williams, and Robbie Gould were the captains.